geek-cookbook/geek-cookbook/manuscript/recipies/turtle-pool.md

 Did you receive excellent service?
 Want to make your waiter happy? (_..and support development of current and future recipes!_) See the [support](/support/) page for (_free or paid)_ ways to say thank you! 👏

-Also, you could send me some :turtle: ❤️ to _TRTLv2qCKYChMbU5sNkc85hzq2VcGpQidaowbnV2N6LAYrFNebMLepKKPrdif75x5hAizwfc1pX4gi5VsR9WQbjQgYcJm21zec4_
+Also, you could send me some crypto to https://geek-cookbook.funkypenguin.co.nz/support/

 ### Your comments? 💬